christian-bick/edugraph-classify-qwen3vl/README.md

 This model labels K-4 math learning material with competence concepts from the [EduGraph](https://github.com/christian-bick/edugraph-ontology) ontology.

+For instructions on how to use the model, please visit the model's [Huggingface Repository](https://huggingface.co/christian-bick/Qwen3-VL-4B-EduGraph).

 The labeling is performed by a fine-tuned Qwen3-VL model, which is capable of processing images to understand and categorize content.
 It is trained to label content along the three competence dimensions of EduGraph: Area, Scope and Ability.